Bionic75-BionicKeyboards/qmk_firmware/docs/how_a_matrix_works.md

 ---

 ## 6) Glossary (Plain but Precise)

+- **Current**: Current (I): The rate of flow of electric charge, measured in amperes (A).
+In circuits, current flows when there is a closed path between two or more electric potentials/voltage differences (ΔV).
+By convention, current is taken to flow from higher electric potential (higher voltage, labelled "+" or in logics "logical HIGH") to a lower potential (lower voltage, labelled "-" or in logics "logical LOW").
+With no voltage difference between two points, there is no conduction current between them in steady state.
+In many microcontroller systems, HIGH is near the supply (VCC, commonly ~5 V or ~3.3 V) and LOW is 0 V (GND).
 - **GPIO**: General‑Purpose Input/Output pin on the MCU.
 Can be configured as **input** or **output**.
 - **Input (with pull‑up)**: The MCU pin is reading a signal.
 “Pull‑up” means an internal resistor ties it weakly to **VCC**, so it idles **HIGH** unless pulled **LOW** by external circuitry.
 - **Output (driven LOW/HIGH)**: The MCU pin is actively forcing **0 V (LOW)** or **VCC (HIGH)**.